 Epidemiology

 USUV has been classified into at least eight distinct lineages that are further split into African or European groups based on the location where the first isolate was detected [10].
-In Europe, USUV Europe 2 lineage is the most prevalent genetic lineage detected in birds, mosquitos and humans.
-Other Europe lineages and Africa 2 and 3 lineages have been detected in birds and mosquitos [10].
+In Europe, USUV Europe 2 lineage is the most prevalent genetic lineage detected in birds, mosquitoes and humans.
+Other Europe lineages and Africa 2 and 3 lineages have been detected in birds and mosquitoes [10].
 The diversity in European lineages is likely a result of enzootic maintenance.
 The diversity of African lineages is thought to be driven by bird migration events and repeated re-introduction of virus variants from other geographic locations.

 There have been several reported outbreaks of USUV over the past two decades, primarily in blackbird populations across Europe.
 Blackbirds are generally more susceptible to USUV infections than other bird species, comprising over 60 % of all birds tested positive for USUV in Europe.
 In the 2003-2005 outbreak in Vienna/Austria and surrounding areas, blackbird population decline is estimated to be 90 %, and in the German outbreak in 2011-2012, decline is estimated to be >50 % [11].
 More recent outbreaks in wild birds have been detected in The Netherlands [12] and the United Kingdom [13].